mikemc/speedyseq/README.md

 ## Usage

-Method 1: Call speedyseq functions explicitly when you want to use speedyseq’s version instead of phyloseq:
+Method 1: Call speedyseq functions explicitly when you want to use speedyseq’s version instead of phyloseq.
+This method ensures that you do not unintentionally call speedyseq’s version of a phyloseq function.

 ``` r
 library(phyloseq)